 On the first floor, the Fairbanks is dedicated to representing plants, animals, birds, and insects from New England and around the world.
 Preserved bison, moose and bears anchor the display with their impressive size.
 But dwarfing the attraction of the large mammals, is a dizzying – if not somewhat macabre – collection of birds.
 Franklin Fairbanks fondly referred to it as his “cabinet of curiosities.”
 The exhibit houses nearly 1,000 species of birds and 3,000 specimens in all, including the world’s most incredible exhibition of mounted hummingbirds.

 Moving upstairs to the balcony, a visitor to the Fairbanks Museum finds themselves on a trip around the world.
 Artifacts from many cultures and of seemingly every variety reside here.
 Weapons and dolls, tools and textiles are all included in this diverse collection, which was largely provided by traveling friends and family of the museum’s founder.

-For children of all ages, the most exciting part of a trip to the Fairbanks is a visit to the planetarium, the only public planetarium in Vermont.
-Fantastically narrated, visions of the nights sky are reflected onto the 24 foot domed ceiling and explained in a way that is both interesting and easy to understand.
+For children of all ages, the most exciting part of a trip to Fairbanks is a visit to the planetarium, the only public planetarium in Vermont.
+Fantastically narrated, visions of the night sky are reflected onto the 24-foot domed ceiling and explained in a way that is both interesting and easy to understand.
 Adjacent to the planetarium is an exhibit devoted to space, the highlight of which is a model of the Apollo Lunar Lander on the moon’s surface.

-The Fairbanks Museum in St. Johnsbury, Vermont is a fascinating destination for families and nature-lovers alike.
-It’s location in the wild and unspoiled Northeast Kingdom, surrounded by a great variety of recreational and lodging opportunities, makeing the museum a great addition to any Vermont traveler’s itinerary.
+The Fairbanks Museum in St. Johnsbury, Vermont is a fascinating destination for families and nature lovers alike.
+Its location in the wild and unspoiled Northeast Kingdom, surrounded by a great variety of recreational and lodging opportunities, makes the museum a great addition to any Vermont traveler’s itinerary.